-Le adership Leadership for Effective Implementation of District-Wide Evidence-Based Practices (Systems Leadership) Practice Profile ence-Based Practices (Sys tems Leadership) Practice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient There i include There is a system-wide plan for continuous improvement that includes all of the criteria below.
-Meet 5/8 of the criteria for a system-wide Meet 4/8 of the criteria for a system-wide plan for Fewer than 4/8 criteria for a system-wide plan for ₹ Alignment with district-wide initiatives plan for continuous improvement continuous improvement continuous improvement are met • 8 A district-wide common focus with specific and attainable goals - and/or • • Building goals aligned with the district-wide common focus and and/or Leadership • A mechanism for feedback from all levels : do not have Leadership : develops, aligns, and monitors a system- • A year-long district-wide professional learning structure that is practice specific Leadership Teams regularly engage in formal problem-solving Teams regularly engage in formal problem-solving using district/building level do not have Leadership Teams regularly engage in formal problem-solving wide plan for implementation focusing on impact within • A ri 98 A process for the collection of multiple sources of data to inform progress toward district and building performance goals using district/building level data. data. using district/building level data. a cycle of continuous improvement. • at A schedule for the analysis of key performance indicators at all administrative/educator levels for the purpose of monitoring impact • Specific practice-based strategies focused on increasing the impact that teachers are having on students collectively across the district Leader using d Leadership Teams regularly engage in formal problem-solving using district/building level data.
+Lea Leadership for Effective Implementation of District-Wide Evidence-Based Practices (Systems Leadership) Practice Profile ince-Based Practices (Sys stems Leadership) Practice Profile Ш Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient There is a system-wide plan for continuous improvement that includes all of the criteria below.
+Meet 5/8 of the criteria for a system-wide Meet 4/8 of the criteria for a system-wide plan for Fewer than 4/8 criteria for a system-wide plan for plan for continuous continuous improvement continuous improvement Alignment with district-wide initiatives improvement are met A district-wide common focus with specific and attainable Leadership Building goals aligned with the district-wide common focus and/or develops, aligns, A mechanism for feedback from all levels and and/or and monitors A year-long district-wide professional learning structure that a system- is practice specific wide plan for A process for the collection of multiple sources of data to do not have Leadership Н implementation inform progress toward district and building performance Leadership Teams Teams regularly engage do not have Leadership focusing on goals regularly engage in in formal problem-solving Teams regularly engage impact within A schedule for the analysis of key performance indicators formal problem-solving using district/building level in formal problem-solving a cycle of at all administrative/educator levels for the purpose of using district/building data. using district/building level continuous monitoring impact level data. data. improvement.
+Specific practice-based strategies focused on increasing the impact that teachers are having on students collectively across the district Leadership Teams regularly engage in formal problem-solving using district/building level data.

-Esser Essential Function in Exemplary Implementation Proficient Close to Proficient Far Proficient Proficient Close to Proficient Far from Proficient Lead Leadership establishes a sustainable school improvement approach that includes all of the criteria below.
+Le Leadership for Effective Implementation of District-Wide Evidence-Based Practices (Systems Leadership) Practice Profile ence-Based Practices (Sys tems Leadership) Practice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient Leadership establishes a sustainable school improvement approach that includes all of the criteria below.
 Meets the first 4/6 criteria.
 Meets 3/6 criteria.
-Fewer than 3 criteria are met. • A high-quality District Leadership Team as evidenced through member roles, team function, and records of meetings • Building Leadership Teams as evidenced through member roles, team function, and records of meetings Se co Leadership sets a path for continuous improvement that • Collaborative Team structures that distribute responsibility resulting in all educators (administrators and teachers) assuming collective responsibility for the well-being of the student population an a (and occurs within a collaborative school culture. • A process for aligning and monitoring performance goals throughout the district both across buildings and instructional levels, as well as within buildings and grade levels • A communication plan that provides information and data on a formal and frequent basis to communicate with district, building, and community collaborators • A district-wide open communication network that supports dialogue and discussion across the district about teaching and the recognition/identification of high impact practices
+Fewer than 3 criteria are met.
+A high-quality District Leadership Team as evidenced through member roles, team function, and records of meetings : Building Leadership Teams as evidenced through member roles, team function, and records of meetings sets a path for Collaborative Team structures that distribute responsibility reculting in all adjustment (administrators and teachers). continuous improvement that 2 is data informed and occurs within A process for aligning and monitoring performance a collaborative goals throughout the district both across buildings and instructional lovels as within buildings and grade school culture.
+A communication plan that provides information and data on a formal and frequent basis to communicate with district, building, and community collaborators A district-wide open communication network that supports dialogue and discussion across the district about teaching and the recognition/identification of high impact practices